h-connor/OneLifeHardcore7DaysMod/readme.md

 * Difficulty set to Insane
 * Backpack deletes on death (This is enforced, but remains as a map icon on death until exiting the game [visual bug])

-*This mod may not function properly with most other mods to the wide variety of changes applied.*
+**This mod may not function properly with most other mods to the wide variety of changes applied.**

-### Special Extreme Mode

-In a local game with more than one player, if all players die within 5 seconds of eachother, the entire world is erased.

-This mode does not activate if there is only one player in the world.
-More than one player must be online.

-If one person dies, the others must survive!

-Timer resets itself anytime a player dies (including if the same player dies again).

 ## On Death